Werner Hartenstein: Fourth patrol and Laconia incident

 On 12 September 1942 U-156 was patrolling off the coast of West Africa midway between Liberia and Ascension Island roughly 600 nmi south of Cape Palmas.
 At 11:37 the aft port lookout sighted a smoke stack at 230 degrees.
 Hartenstein followed the target, which was zigzagging at 14 kn, until the general direction of the large ocean liner became evident.
 U-156 was running at 17 kn into a favourable attack position, and Hartenstein ordered the attack at 21:07.
 He slowed speed at 22:00 and ordered surfaced deflection shots from torpedo tubes I and III.
 After three minutes and six seconds the first torpedo detonated, then the second.
-He had hoped to capture the ship's senior officers, but to his surprise, Hartenstein saw over two thousand people struggling in the water.
-Hartenstein immediately began rescue operations.
+He closed, hoping to capture the ship's senior officers, but then saw over two thousand people, many of them Italian prisoners of war, struggling in the water.
+Clay Blair speculates that Hartenstein may have been concerned about the effect his action would have on German relations with Italy.
+Alternatively he also may have had humanitarian considerations.
+Irrespective of his motivation, Hartenstein immediately began rescue operations.
 Laconia sank at 23:23.